Perspective | Putin’s rule depends on creating foreign enemies — and domestic ‘traitors’

 Putin’s gamble is that a combination of military success, a powerful propaganda machine and widespread repression will keep domestic discontent under control and, crucially, keep the elite on his side.
 It is possible that the gamble will succeed, that the fusion of domestic dictatorship and imperial ambition may prove effective.
 Nevertheless, there are good reasons to be skeptical.

 Surprisingly large protests (“solo pickets,” as the Moscow Times puts it, are the only lawful form of protest in Russia) have appeared on the streets of Russian cities.
-These are likely to be easily suppressed — the Russian nongovernmental organization OVD-Info reported that more than 1,700 people were arrested on Thursday — but unease is mounting.
+These are likely to be easily suppressed — the Russian nongovernmental organization OVD-Info reported that more than 2,200 people were arrested on Thursday and Friday — but unease is mounting.
 The Committee of Soldiers’ Mothers, a grass-roots group that emerged to oppose Russia’s destructive war in Chechnya in the 1990s, has publicized harrowing pictures of the poor conditions in which soldiers are being housed and fed along the border with Ukraine and launched a video campaign against the war.
 Any combat deaths on the Russian side are likely to feed this nascent movement.

 Discontent is likely to be fueled, too, by Western sanctions that will have both targeted and widespread effects.
 We simply do not know what price Russian elites are willing to pay for a war that few of them may actively support.
 While moving against the president from the inside is extremely dangerous, impatience with the costs to the elite of Putin’s rule, and the sense that something should be done about it, may grow rapidly behind the scenes.